umich-brcf-bioinf/2023-02-27-umich-computational-foundations/source/workshop_setup/setup_instructions.md

 ### **Launch a command window**
-The steps below walk though how to connect to the shared workshop server.
+The steps below walk through how to connect to the shared workshop server.
 You can see a guided video of these same steps here:

 - <a class="external" target="_blank" href="https://www.mivideo.it.umich.edu/media/t/1_nj1mvmkb">Workshop setup for Windows</a>